grapa-dev/grapa/maintainers/DEVELOPMENT/BACKLOG.md

 - [ ] Add support for transactions
 - [ ] Improve query optimization
 - [ ] Multi-Field Set/Get for Records: Investigate and implement a way to set and get multiple fields at once for a record (batch .set()/.get()).
 This will improve performance for records with many fields.
 Consider supporting $LIST or similar structures for batch operations.
 Note: RAW field type can store any Grapa data type, including $LIST (enhanced JSON), which may be leveraged for this feature.
 Not immediate priority; to be reviewed after ROW corruption issue is fixed.
+- [ ] Expose custom index creation and management (including multi-field indexes) to the Grapa language and CLI.
+Currently, only the default $KEY index is created automatically; custom indexes can only be created via the C++ API.
+Add Grapa language/CLI commands for user-defined indexes.

 ### Development Tools
 - [ ] Create debugging tools